EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 We leverage the mixture of experts by assigning a path to the label to which it is most frequently assigned using a majority rule.
 Hence, we could say that each method "votes" on the class membership of a new path.
 Since each method considers different features, this makes the classification more robust to perturbations, errors in path extraction, and other potential anomalies.

 ## Anomaly Detection
 With the mixture of experts outlined above, implementing an anomaly detection algorithm for a new path is straightforward.
 A path is detected as 'anomalous' if it lies far from any of the cluster centers.
-Again, we employ a majority rule between the three experts, enhancing the robustness of our anomaly detection approach.
+Again, we employ a majority rule among the three experts, enhancing the robustness of our anomaly detection approach.

 # Final Results

+The database, which was provided, is limited by the fact that there are no immobile cells tracked.
+Therefore, we focus our attention on classifying progressive and non-progressive cells.
+In theory, the best approach would be to use only 2 classes: one for progressive and the other for non-progressive cells.
+We found that empirically, using 3 classes provides better results.
+In particular, given the flaws of the tracking algorithm and the short segments, we found that the intermediary class is very helpful.

+In practice, all cells in the test and train datasets, when we take the most common label over the different segments, get classified either in group 1 (corresponding to non-progressive) or in group 2 (corresponding to progressive).
+In practice, our algorithm learns independently of the labels, and hence is much more robust.
+The fact that we are able to classify the groups from just a few examples is very promising.
+While group 3 (intermediate segment) is never used to classify a cell.

+Given that we interpret the groups this way, we achieve a 92.68% accuracy on the hand-labeled dataset.
+Below, we will review some of the mistakes and successes of our algorithm.

+## Successes
+Non-progressive cells:

+[VIDEO sample3_vid7_sperm21_id345 AND sample1_vid5_sperm15_id70]

+Progressive cells:

+[VIDEO sample3_vid1_sperm15_id409 AND sample3_vid5_sperm3_id256]

+## Errors and Anomalies
+These two cells were misclassified:

+[VIDEO sample1_vid1_sperm3_id3, sample3_vid2_sperm13_id81]

+This cell got flagged as anomalous as it was lying far away from the centers of two out of three experts:

+[VIDEO sample3_vid9_sperm16_id149]

 # Team
 Our team is made up of Mitja Devetak, Elene Lominadze, Ben Nicholls-Mindlin and Peter Waldert.